LCC27 Gas Bottle: New Gas Bottle Connection – LCC27 Adaptor

 Bleed Screw

-The LCC27 gas bottle, with Type 27 gas fitting, and POL gas fitting are both equipped with a bleed screw for decant filling because it is required when having a BBQ bottle filled at a service station.
+The LCC27 gas bottle, with Type 27 gas fitting, and POL gas bottle connections are both equipped with a bleed screw for decant filling because it is required when having a BBQ bottle filled at a service station.

 It is a small slotted screw on the side of the valve.